 - 1 The last time we went to a gallery was two years ago.
-It to a gallery. - 2 The BBC started showing this series 9 weeks ago.
-The BBC 9 weeks. - 3 It was the first time he was taking part in a flash mob.
-He in a flash mob before. - 4 How long is it since she wrote a bestseller?
-When a bestseller? - 5 Were you in the middle of recording something when I walked in?
-What when I walked in? - 6 When we were in primary school we always recited poems for teacher's day.
-When we were in primary school we would - 7 Did kids learn arts at school in the past?
-Did kids use at school in the past?
+It 's been two years since we last went to a gallery. - 2 The BBC started showing this series 9 weeks ago.
+The BBC has been showing this series for 9 weeks. - 3 It was the first time he was taking part in a flash mob.
+He had never taken part in a flash mob before. - 4 How long is it since she wrote a bestseller?
+When was the last time she wrote / did she last write a bestseller? - 5 Were you in the middle of recording something when I walked in? - What were you doing / were you up to when I walked in? - 6 When we were in primary school, we always recited poems for teacher's day.
+When we were in primary school, we would always recite poems for teacher's day. - 7 Did kids learn arts at school in the past?
+Did kids use to learn arts at school in the past?